 \subsection{Reasoning and Learning using Gradient Descent}

-We introduce \textit{\dfuzz} (\dfl). \dfl integrates reasoning and learning by using logical formulas which express background knowledge.
+We introduce \textit{\dfuzz} (\dfl) which aims to integrate reasoning and learning by using logical formulas expressing background knowledge.
 The symbols in these formulas are interpreted using a deep learning model of which the parameters are to be learned. \dfl constructs differentiable loss functions based on these formulas that can be minimized using gradient descent.
-This ensures that the deep learning model acts in a manner that is consistent with the background knowledge as we can backpropagate towards the deep learning model parameters.
+This ensures that the deep learning model acts in a manner that is consistent with the background knowledge as we can backpropagate towards the parameters of the deep learning model.

-In order to ensure loss functions are differentiable, \dfl uses fuzzy logic semantics \pcite{klir1995fuzzy}.
-Predicate, function and constant symbols are interpreted using the deep learning model.
+To ensure loss functions are differentiable, \dfl uses fuzzy logic semantics \pcite{klir1995fuzzy}.
+Predicates, functions and constants are interpreted using the deep learning model.
 By maximizing the degree of truth of the background knowledge using gradient descent, both learning and reasoning are performed in parallel.

-By adding the loss function of \dfl to other loss functions commonly used in deep learning, \dfl can be used for more challenging machine learning tasks than purely supervised learning.
+We can apply the loss functions constructed using \dfl for more challenging machine learning tasks than purely supervised learning.
 These methods fall under the umbrella of weakly supervised learning \pcite{zhou2017}.
-For example, it becomes possible to detect noisy or inaccurate supervision by correcting inconsistencies between the labels, the model's predictions and the background knowledge \pcite{Donadello2017}.
-A promising application is semi-supervised learning in which only a limited fraction of the dataset is labeled, and a large part is unlabeled \pcite{pmlr-v80-xu18h,P16-1228}.
-This is done by correcting the predictions of the deep learning model when it is logically inconsistent.
+For example, it can be used for semi-supervised learning \pcite{pmlr-v80-xu18h,P16-1228} or to detect noisy or inaccurate supervision \pcite{Donadello2017}.
+For such problems, \dfl corrects the predictions of the deep learning model when it is logically inconsistent with the background knowledge.